matloff/cdparcoord/README.md

 Another possible piece of evidence in this direction is that the graph seems to say the men tend to have higher levels of education.

-To obtain a somehwat finer look, we can use another feature supplied by **plotly**, a form of *brushing*.
+To obtain a somewhat finer look, we can use another feature supplied by **plotly**, a form of *brushing*.
 Here we highlight the women's lines by using the mouse to drag the top of the **sex** column down slightly.
 This causes the men's lines to go to light gray, while the women's lines